Master of Arts in Liberal Studies

 All students are admitted to the program on a provisional basis.
-In order to be admitted formally as a candidate to the MALS program, the applicant must successfully complete two successive or concurrent Reed courses, at least one of which must be at the graduate level.
-If the student’s candidacy is approved, credit for these courses will be applied to the MALS degree.
-Within one term of completing the second course, the student must submit to the Committee on Graduate Studies a candidacy application that includes a self-evaluation, an outline of course progression and completion, and a class paper.
-The program director will solicit evaluations from the student’s instructors, including an assessment of the applicant’s potential to write a final degree paper.
+In order to be admitted formally as a candidate to the MALS program, the applicant must successfully complete two successive or concurrent Reed courses, at least one of which must be a liberal studies core course.
+Exceptions to this requirement must be approved in advance of the entering semester by the Committee on Graduate Studies.
+If an exception is approved, one of the student’s two preliminary courses must still be at the graduate level, and the student must take at least one liberal studies core course within two semesters of acceptance as a formal candidate.
+Within one term of completing the second preliminary course, the student must submit to the Committee on Graduate Studies a candidacy application that includes a self-evaluation, an outline of course progression and completion, and a class paper.
+The program director will solicit evaluations from the student’s instructors, including an assessment of the applicant’s potential to write a final thesis.
+If the student's candidacy is approved, credit for the completed courses will be applied to the MALS degree.
 Once accepted as a candidate, the student should consult with the faculty adviser and program director to plan a program of study consistent with the goals of the program, leading to the completion of all requirements for the MALS degree.

-Those individuals with an undergraduate degree who wish to sample a race can only have a special student application to take one MALS race.
-Credit for the race may be applied to the MALS degree requirements of the student entering the degree-seeking program within five years of taking the course.
+Those individuals with an undergraduate degree who wish to sample a graduate course one time only may initiate a special student application to take one MALS course.
+Credit for the course may be applied to the MALS degree requirements if the student enters the degree-seeking program within five years of taking the course.

-Graduate courses are open only to those who have been admitted to the MALS program.
-They are not open to general auditors or to undergraduate Reed students.
-Students currently enrolled in the MALS program are eligible for auditing undergraduate courses and under the guidelines outlined in the undergraduate admission section of this catalog (under "Special Admission Groups").
+Graduate courses are open only to students who have been admitted to the MALS program, and to undergraduate students with special permission (above).
+Students currently enrolled in the MALS program are eligible to audit undergraduate courses and should follow the guidelines outlined in the “Auditors” section of the undergraduate admission section of this catalog (under “Special Admission Groups”).

-Reed MALS graduates may apply to audit one MALS course per academic year.
-Graduates should submit an audit to the MALS director no later than 30 days before the start of the desired semester.
-The director will consider the auditor's statement of interest, instructor approval, and place of entry into the race.
+Only Reed MALS graduates are eligible to audit MALS courses.
+Graduates may apply to audit one MALS course per academic year.
+Graduates should submit an audit application to the MALS director no later than 30 days before the start of the desired semester.
+The director will consider the auditor’s statement of interest, instructor approval, and space availability in granting admission to the course.

 Costs and Financial Assistance

 Tuition is calculated on a per-unit basis at a rate reduced from that of the undergraduate program.
-For the 2015-16 academic year, the MALS tuition rates are as follows:
+For the 2017–18 academic year, the semester MALS tuition rates are as follows:

 2 1/2 units